cappk-tj/cappk-tj/README.md

 I'm CappK, a Roblox Developer based in New Zealand.

-Gameplay & systems focused developer specializing in progression, gameplay loops and scalable systems
+Gameplay & systems focused developer

 I have developed & published 3 complete projects on Roblox as an indie developer.